rems-project/cn-tutorial/docs/getting-started/tutorials/arrays.md

 ### First Array Example

 Let’s see how this applies to a simple array-manipulating function.
-Function `readi` takes three arguments: the base pointer `p` of an `unsigned int` array, the length `n` of the array, and an index `i` into the array; `readi` then returns the value of the `i`-th array cell.
+Function `read` takes three arguments: the base pointer `p` of an `unsigned int` array, the length `n` of the array, and an index `i` into the array; `read` then returns the value of the `i`-th array cell.

 ```c title="exercises/array_load.test.c"
 --8<--